opsschool/curriculum/filesystems_101.rst

   bash-4.0$

-By default you will be in the "current working directory" if the process that spawned the shell.
+By default you will be in the "current working directory" of the process that spawned the shell.
 Normally this is the home directory of your user.
 It can be different in some edge cases, such as if you manually change the current working directory, but these cases are rare until you start doing more